joheli/docker-shinyplus/README.md

 ### With an app - this time for real

-Once you have familiarised yourself with the image it is time to supply your own shiny app.
-To feed it to the image you have to supply a volume specifying a folder that the container has access to.
-Unpack your app (if necessary) to an empty folder and make sure that folder (and any subfolders) is accessible to the container (on Linux, this can be achieved by issuing the command `chmod a+x foldername`.).
+If you have been successful starting the image as shown above, it is time to supply your own shiny app.
+If you have no clue how to build a shiny app head to the [intro by RStudio](https://shiny.rstudio.com/articles/build.html) to get up to speed.
+To feed your app to the image, you have to supply a volume specifying its folder.
+Here´s how: unpack your app (if at all necessary) to an empty folder and make sure that same folder (and any subfolders) is (are) accessible to the container (if you are on Linux, this can be achieved by issuing the command `chmod a+x foldername`.).
 Next, supply the folder to the image using the `-v` switch, like so:

     docker run -d --name whatever --rm --user shiny -p 80:3838 -v /home/myself/myapp/:/srv/shiny-server/ johanneselias/shinyplus